 A lot of the shit I was fretting about and thought was horrible - in reality, it was me giving too many fucks about the situation.
-Which left me drained a lot of the time.
-Earlier I mentioned that many people seem really good at not letting others’ emotions affect them.
-People have told me and I’ve learned through experience… you just need thick skin for this job.
+Which left me drained most of the time.
+Earlier I mentioned that many people seem really good at not letting others’ emotions affect them; people have told me and I’ve learned through experience… you just need thick skin for this job.
 There’s a lot of shit begging for energy and attention, but you have to be able to discern what deserves your fucks.
 Picking battles, thinking about what really matters in the grand scheme of things.
 I thought I had a good handle on looking at the big picture and what holds value at the end of the day, but being a wildland firefighter magnifies this capability (or lack of) - and I am thankful for that.
 I’m a stronger person because of this job; physically, mentally, and emotionally.
 I can step back and decide what I should take personally or not internalize.
 I have more confidence in my ability to perform tasks, lead, and communicate with others.
 I’m more outspoken in my beliefs and boundaries, professionally and personally.
-And those are skills I will keep developing and working on as I continue a career with fire and living this crazy wonderful life on planet earth.
+Don’t get me wrong, I still make mistakes and struggle to keep communicating.
+But those are skills I will keep developing and working on every day as I continue a career with fire and living this crazy wonderful life on planet earth.

 As you can see, this piece flowed a bit differently than my previous blog posts about fire.
 And I am BEYOND excited to head into my third season.
 Helitack will be a big change from the fuels crew life I’m familiar with, but I am grateful for this opportunity to be the best firefighter (ahem, Forestry Technician) and best version of myself I can be as I take on new challenges and adventures.